abeusher/simplediagrams_docs/docs/favorites-panel.rst

 To add a shape to the favorites panel:

+* Click the "Library" menu button to go to "Shapes" panel
-* find the shape in its library
+* Find the shape in its library
-* right-click it
+* Right-click it
-* select 'Add to favorites'
+* Select 'Add to favorites'

 .. figure:: /_static/images/add-to-favorites.png